Why You Need To Directly Practice Your Social Skills

 Practicing specifically what you want to work on vs. spillover effects

-Sometimes someone will take up an activity like public speaking, hoping it will help them get along with people more easily, and then later find that the skills needed to give good speeches don't 100% translate into helping them chat to people at social gatherings.
+A point on what types of practice experiences to seek out: Sometimes someone will take up an activity like public speaking, hoping it will help them get along with people more easily, and then later find that the skills needed to give good speeches don't 100% translate into helping them, say, mingle at raucous parties.
 One is rehearsed and pre-planned, the other is more improvised and spontaneous.

 This article covers some places where you can rack up that practice time you need: